OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Super powerful XA-9 Hercules chipset for improved quality

-- Smart LCD touch screen for easy preview, navigation and settings
+- Smart LCD touch screen for easy preview, navigation and settingsav

-- Photo capture time lapse of up to 10 photos per second.
+- Can shoot up to 10 photos per second.

 - Built-in Wi-Fi live recording & viewing